ibm-cloud-docs/Cloudant/security/access-iam.md

 - Manage access for many services by using one interface.
 - Revoke access to a user globally.
-- Account-level API keys via service IDs.
+- Account-level API keys that use service IDs.
 - Easy-to-rotate credentials.
 - Activity Tracker logs capture individual humans and services.
 - IAM federates with other identity systems, like enterprise LDAP repositories.